-For local infection, treatment may include antimicrobial and non-antimicrobial (debridement) interventions.
+For local infection, treatment may include antimicrobial and non-antimicrobial (for example, debridement) interventions.
 Antimicrobial treatments are based on clinical assessment (signs and symptoms, severity, likely cause, and associated susceptibilities) and may be guided by properly conducted bacterial culture techniques.
-Initial treatment includes oral narrow-spectrum antibiotic therapy aimed at gram-positive organisms for up to 2 weeks and may include topical antiseptics.
+Initial treatment includes oral narrow-spectrum antibiotic therapy aimed at gram-positive organisms for up to 2 weeks.